phuongflexible/flight-management-system-/README.md

 2. Sell tickets:
 - This function helps ticket staff sell tickets to customers at the counter, the staff can look up information which is classified by flights, departure time.
 3. Make a flight schedule:
 - This function allows admin to make a schedule for a flight.
-Admin has to arrange schedule based on these rules: There are ten airports, the minimum time of flight duration is 30 minutes, there are two transit airports in maximum and transit time is from 20 to 30 minutes.
+Admin has to arrange schedules based on these rules: There are ten airports, the minimum time of flight duration is 30 minutes, there are two transit airports in maximum and transit time is from 20 to 30 minutes.
-4. Statistic
+4. Statistic:
+- Admin can see statistic in the form of table and chart: statistic about revenue of each month which is classified by routes.
+5. Change the rules:
+Admin is allowed to:
+- Chage the number of airports, the minimum time of flight duration, the number of transit airports in maximum, transit time in minimum and maximum at transit airport.
--
+- Manage routes, flights.